ConservationMetrics/guardianconnector-explorer/docs/config.md

 Enables embedding of media filenames from the database in the Gallery or Map views.
 Set to `YES` and specify the base path for media files in `MEDIA_BASE_PATH`.
 If neither are set, the gallery view will be disabled for this table.

+For alerts, you need to provide a separate base path for alerts.
+Append your `MEDIA_BASE_PATH` variable with `_ALERTS`.
+If you are also using Mapeo data, then provide a separate `MEDIA_BASE_PATH` value.

 #### `FRONT_END_FILTERING` (optional)

 Activates a dropdown filter for data in views.
 Set to `YES` and define the field for filtering in `FRONT_END_FILTER_FIELD`.